Crete: Reptiles and amphibians

 Tortoises can be seen throughout the island.
 Snakes can be found hiding under rocks.
 Toads and frogs reveal themselves when it rains.

-Reptiles include the Aegean wall lizard, Balkan green lizard, common chameleon, ocellated skink, snake-eyed skink, moorish gecko, Turkish gecko, Kotschy's gecko, spur-thighed tortoise, and the Caspian turtle.
+Reptiles include the Aegean wall lizard, Balkan green lizard, common chameleon, ocellated skink, snake-eyed skink, Moorish gecko, Turkish gecko, Kotschy's gecko, spur-thighed tortoise, and the Caspian turtle.
 There are four species of snake on the island and these are not dangerous to humans.
-The four species include the leopard snake (locally known as Ochendra), the Balkan whip snake (locally called Dendrogallia), the dice snake (called Nerofido in Greek), and the only venomous snake is the nocturnal cat snake which has evolved to deliver a weak venom at the back of its mouth to paralyse geckos and small lizards, and is not dangerous to humans.
+The four species include the leopard snake (locally known as ochendra), the Balkan whip snake (locally called dendrogallia), the dice snake (called nerofido in Greek), and the only venomous snake is the nocturnal cat snake which has evolved to deliver a weak venom at the back of its mouth to paralyse geckos and small lizards, and is not dangerous to humans.

 Sea turtles include the green turtle and the loggerhead turtle which are both threatened species.
 The loggerhead turtle nests and hatches on north-coast beaches around Rethymno and Chania, and south-coast beaches along the gulf of Mesara.
 Amphibians include the European green toad, American bullfrog (introduced), European tree frog, and the Cretan marsh frog (endemic).

 Arthropods

-Cicadas, known locally as Tzitzikia, make a distinctive repetitive tzi tzi sound that becomes louder and more frequent on hot summer days.
+Cicadas, known locally as tzitzikia, make a distinctive repetitive tzi tzi sound that becomes louder and more frequent on hot summer days.
 Butterfly species include the swallowtail butterfly.
-Moth species include the hummingbird moth.
 There are several species of scorpion such as Euscorpius carpathicus whose venom is generally no more potent than a mosquito bite.